DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 Returns `true` if quitting is allowed on the platform you are releasing to (eg: iOS and Web games do not allow exiting).

 ### `move_window_to_next_display`

+!> This function should only be used for debugging/development purposes and is not guaranteed to work cross platform.
+Do not use as a in-game feature in production.

 If you have multiple monitors, this function can be used to move the game to the next monitor.
 The function will cycle back to the first